Local iwi are fighting to protect Kauri for future generations

 “It's only right in the customs of our ancestors that we the descendants conduct the ancient prayers to place the customary prohibition within this forest,” explains Taua.

-Te Warena Taua says that as a matter of tikanga (customs), the purpose of the rahui (customary prohibition) is to enable the environment to recuperate and regenerate without the presence and impacts of humans.
+Te Warena Taua says that as a matter of tikanga, the purpose of the rahui (customary prohibition) is to enable the environment to recuperate and regenerate without the presence and impacts of humans.

 Explaining further he says the intention is to prevent and control human access until effective and appropriate research, planning and remedial work is completed to ensure the risks are neutralised or controlled.